Proposal for transduction between microwave and optical photons using $\mathrm{^{167}Er}$-doped yttrium orthosilicate: Transduction

-In Fig. \ref{fig:F-E}, we set $t_f=1/\alpha$ and plot the transduction efficiency, fidelity and noise with respect to different values of $\alpha/G$.
+In Fig. \ref{fig:F-E}, we set $t_f=0.5/\alpha$ and plot the transduction efficiency, fidelity and noise with respect to different values of $\alpha/G$.
 If $\alpha$ is too large (close to $G$ or even larger than $G$) the adiabaticity can no longer be maintained as the collective spin mode in the ground state will be occupied.
 This can degrade the transduction efficiency.
 On the other hand, if $\alpha$ is too small (close to cavity decay rates), the transduction efficiency will be largely affected by the cavity decay rates.
 Therefore, we need to optimize this parameter.
-At around $\alpha/G=0.245$ and $T=50$ mK, the efficiency reaches its maximum value of $0.859$.
-At this efficiency, the corresponding fidelity is $0.788$.
-Note that here, we used $T_2=12 \mu s$ and estimated the dephasing rate using the relation $1/T_2=\gamma_s^\star+\gamma_s/2$ assuming the spin decay rate of $2\pi \times 10$ KHz.
-We justify the values we used for the transition frequency and coherence time in Sec. \ref{Microwave-transition}.
+At around $\alpha/G=0.212$ and $T=50$ mK, the efficiency reaches its maximum value of $0.86$.
+At this efficiency, the corresponding fidelity is $0.817$.

+One should notice that here the adiabatic transfer is non-ideal as modulation functions $G_1$ and $G_2$ start out equal and end with $G_2$ not much larger than $G_1$.
+Thus, it is more affected by spin decoherences than the ideal transfer but it still yields reasonably good efficiencies due to the fact that compared to interaction strength $G$, the strengths of spin decoherences are much smaller.
+On the other hand, one can make the protocol time longer to better keep the transfer close to the ideal case but this will subject the system to more dissipations.
+Therefore, we can see there is some room left for the full optimization of both $t_f$ and $\alpha$, which could be further explored in the future work.